mayankwalia/RedoBank/DBMS.md

 - [ ] Integrity constrains
 - [ ] Authorizations

+The relationship associating the weak entity set with the identifying entity set is called ______.
+- [ ] Weak relationship
+- [ ] Own relationship
+- [ ] Identifying entity
+- [ ] Identifying relationship

+Accepted Answers:
+Identifying relationship
+2 points

+Union is a ........ set.
+- [ ] Pure
+- [ ] Multi
+- [ ] Both
+- [ ] None of the above
+No, the answer is incorrect.
+Score: 0
+Accepted Answers:
+Pure

+Which among the following statements is/are true regarding weak entity sets?
+- [ ] Every weak entity must be associated with an identifying entity.
+- [ ] An entity set that is not a weak entity set is termed as a strong entity set.
+- [ ] The identifying entity set is said to own the strong entity set that it identifies.
+- [ ] All of the above.

+Accepted Answers:
+- [X] Every weak entity must be associated with an identifying entity.
+- [X] An entity set that is not a weak entity set is termed as a strong entity set.

 Accepted Answers:
 - [X] Database schema
 - [ ] Database instance